9812254

 Several organisations have published indices or surveys which provide information about the extent of corruption in a country or sector.
 The following are some of those indices and surveys which impact on the infrastructure sector.
-These indices and surveys are listed in alphabetical order by the name of the publishing organisation.
 Click on the publication title to go to the relevant web-site.

 If the following details are inaccurate or incomplete, or if there is a recognised and useful index or survey which is not listed below, please send details to GIACC